-The CY7C1565KV18 is1.8-V synchronous pipelined SRAM, equipped with QDR II+ architecture.
+The CY7C25442KV18 are 1.8 V Synchronous Pipelined SRAMs, equipped with QDR® II+ architecture.
 Similar to QDR II architecture, QDR II+ architecture consists of two separate ports: the read port and the write port to access the memory array.
 The read port has dedicated data outputs to support read operations and the write port has dedicated data inputs to support write operations.
-QDR II+ architecture has separate data inputs and data outputs to completely eliminate the need to "turnaround" the data bus that exists with common I/O devices.
-Each port is accessed through a common address bus.
+QDR II+ architecture has separate data inputs and data outputs to completely eliminate the need to "turnaround" the data bus that exists with common devices.
+Access to each port is through a common address bus.
 Addresses for read and write addresses are latched on alternate rising edges of the input (K) clock.
 Accesses to the QDR II+ read and write ports are completely independent of one another.
 To maximize data throughput, both read and write ports are equipped with DDR interfaces.
-Each address location is associated with four 36-bit words (CY7C1565KV18) that burst sequentially into or out of the device.
-Because data is transferred into and out of the device on every rising edge of both input clocks (K and $\overline{K}$ ), memory bandwidth is maximized while simplifying system design by eliminating bus "turnarounds".
+Each address location is associated with two 36-bit words (CY7C25442KV18) that burst sequentially into or out of the device.
+Because data can be transferred into and out of the device on every rising edge of both input clocks (K and K), memory bandwidth is maximized while simplifying system design by eliminating bus "turnarounds".